gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 \indent We can explore some interesting questions about the relationships between these variables.
-The table plot in Figure \@ref(fig:Figure5-18) again helps us to get a general idea of the data set and to assess some complicated aspects of the relationships between variables.
+The tableplot in Figure \@ref(fig:Figure5-18) again helps us to get a general idea of the data set and to assess some complicated aspects of the relationships between variables.
 For example, the rates of different unethical behaviors seem to decrease with